cyberspace1902/Cyber-Space-Guide/dv_en/index.md

  <img src="https://user-images.githubusercontent.com/91774682/135748907-cf4a5de7-8d74-40f3-a1f0-b2a453982bc1.jpg" style="border: 2px solid red" />

 3.7.
-Click the "**DOWNLOADS**" button below, you can see it is downloading right now.
-At this moment, you just need to wait patiently until the download and installation are complete.
+Click the "**DOWNLOADS**" button below, you can see the installation is starting right now.
+At this moment, you just need to wait patiently until the installation are complete.

  <img src="https://user-images.githubusercontent.com/91774682/135749211-634f0019-6fc8-4aad-9214-47994d4dd5c9.jpg" style="border: 2px solid red" />